-16.2.
+16.3.
 Configuration

 To include Email support in your application, include jboss-seam-mail.jar in your WEB-INF/lib directory.
 If you are using JBoss AS there is no further configuration needed to use Seam's email support.
-Otherwise you need to make sure you have the JavaMail API, an implementation of the JavaMail API present (the API and implementation of the Java Activation Framework (distributed with seam as lib/mail.jar), and a copy of the Java Activation Framework (distributed with seam as lib/activation.jar.
+Otherwise you need to make sure you have the JavaMail API, an implementation of the JavaMail API present (the API and impl used in JBoss AS are distributed with seam as lib/mail.jar), and a copy of the Java Activation Framework (distributed with seam as lib/activation.jar.